 Porosity/Inclusion Analysis and analysis according to P 201/VW 50097

-The analysis also allows the users to analyze their parts according to standards defined by the VDG (German Association of Foundry Specialists) or Volkswagen AG.
+The analysis also allows the users to analyze the parts according to the standards defined by the VDG (German Association of Foundry Specialists) or Volkswagen AG.
 This special tool has been officially approved by VW.
-With the help of the new feature, fast non-destructive CT-based defect analysis will be able to replace traditional, destructive and time-consuming defect analysis procedures based on micrograph imaging.
+With the help of the new feature, fast non-destructive CT-based defect analysis will replace traditional, destructive and time-consuming defect analysis procedures based on the micrograph imaging.

 Coordinate Measurement Module has been designed to fit ruled geometries such as planes or cylinders to the respective structures of a scanned object in order to perform measurements between these objects.
 All results from coordinate measuring can be documented both graphically and statistically in a user-defined measurement report.
 Ruled geometries and measurements can be presented not only in 3D views but can also be visualized in 2D views as in conventional engineering drawings.

 The Coordinate Measurement Module also provides an algorithm allowing the object surface to be determined on the basis of local gray value thresholds.
-It is thus able to also deal reliably with scans of multi-material assemblies.
+Thus it is able to also deal reliably with scans of multi-material assemblies.
 In addition, it allows objects to be positioned in a user-defined coordinate system or to be aligned to a CAD model or another CT scan.

 Wall Thickness Analysis

-Nominal/Actual Comparison Module provides a unique tool for the direct comparison of volume data with a CAD model or a second volume data set.
-The data set to be examined is color-coded according to its deviation from the specification and a report containing statistical data as well as 2D and 3D images of the critical areas is generated.
+Nominal/Actual Comparison Module is a unique tool for a direct comparison of volume data with a CAD model or a second volume data set.
+The data set to be examined is color-coded according to its deviation from the specification.
+A report containing statistical data as well as 2D and 3D images of the critical areas is generated.